Medically reviewed by Kristin Hall, FNP

 But if your source of ED is coming from elsewhere—intimacy issues, self confidence problems, or something else—then there may be more to treatment than getting the mechanics working efficiently again.
 Talk to a therapist or other mental health professional if this sounds like it may apply to you.

-Still, tadalafil offers great options for a lot of ED issues, so if you’re suffering from unreliable, incomplete, or otherwise finicky erections, talk to a healthcare provider.
+Still, tadalafil offers great options for a lot of ED issues, so if you’re suffering from unreliable, incomplete, or otherwise finicky erections, talk to a healthcare provider about a tadalafil prescription.